 Biography of Prof. Marcin Baranowski

 A recognised chamber musician – member of the Collegium Musicorum Posnaniensium Early Music Ensemble for ten years.
 For 24 years he performed with one of the best orchestras in Europe, the Chamber Orchestra of the Polish Radio “Amadeus”, conducted by Agnieszka Duczmal.
-Prof. Marcin Baranowski participated in a large number of recording projects and toured nearly the whole world giving concerts in the majority of European countries and in the USA, Canada, Mexico, Brazil, Japan, Kuwait and Taiwan.
+Prof. Marcin Baranowski participated in a large number of recording projects and toured nearly the whole world giving concerts in the majority of European countries and the USA, Canada, Mexico, Brazil, Japan, Kuwait and Taiwan.
 Marcin Baranowski is a professor at schools of music in Poznan and Bydgoszcz.
-In 1992 he started teaching at the elite Music School in Poznan, the so called “Talents’ School”, contributing to the success of the Polish school of violin by working with the most promising youth.
-Prof. Marcin Baranowski leads a number of master classes in Poland and abroad (Lancut, Busko-Zdroj, Zagan, Przemysl, Zakopane Art Academy, Pulawy, Zychlin, Kozlowka, Lublin, Bern, Hannover, Graz, Rostock, Spring Time Malkocin, Fuzhow -China, Bayerische Musikakademie Hammelburg – Germany, The European Krzysztof Penderecki Center for Music in Luslawice, Calisia Music Center Warsaw).
+In 1992 he started teaching at the elite Music School in Poznan, the so-called “Talents’ School”, contributing to the success of the Polish school of violin by working with the most promising youth.
+Prof. Marcin Baranowski leads many masterclasses in Poland and abroad (Lancut, Busko-Zdroj, Zagan, Przemysl, Zakopane Art Academy, Pulawy, Zychlin, Kozlowka, Lublin, Bern, Hannover, Graz, Rostock, Spring Time Malkocin, Fuzhou -China, Beijing – China, Guangzhou – China, Bayerische Musikakademie Hammelburg – Germany, The European Krzysztof Penderecki Center for Music in Luslawice, Calisia Music Center Warsaw, Warsaw International Master Courses in Radziejowice).
 He regularly receives invitations to be a jury member at competitions for violinists and violinmakers at home and around the world.